openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [hostreview/Josh Evin: Why Security Matters to us All](http://www.hostreview.com/blog/100913-why-security-matters-to-us-all)

 "Most people take the Internet for granted.
-When it comes to the Internet as we know it â€“ Social Networks, Media Sites, Email, File Repositories, etc. â€“ usability is as far as our concern extends.
+When it comes to the Internet as we know it – Social Networks, Media Sites, Email, File Repositories, etc. – usability is as far as our concern extends.
 If it works, that is all we care about.
 But the truth of the matter is that understanding the complexity of the Internet also helps you to understand why security is so overwhelmingly important, yet often overlooked."

 ####  [LinuxMagazine/Joe Brockmeier: A quick look at OpenIndiana](http://www.linux-mag.com/id/7861/)

 "OpenSolaris is dead, but OpenIndiana lives on.
-Just a few weeks after Oracle made it clear that OpenSolaris was dead as a doornail, the Illumos and OpenIndiana folks have a distribution ready for the OpenSolaris community thatâ€™s been left in a lurch by Oracle.
-The code dropped on Tuesday, so I havenâ€™t had a lot of time to muck with OpenIndiana yet.
+Just a few weeks after Oracle made it clear that OpenSolaris was dead as a doornail, the Illumos and OpenIndiana folks have a distribution ready for the OpenSolaris community that’s been left in a lurch by Oracle.
+The code dropped on Tuesday, so I haven’t had a lot of time to muck with OpenIndiana yet.
 I spent a few hours with the live CD and installed it into VMware."